Dynamic Workflows: Components

 So one of the key requirements is for the workspace author to define where that schema is to come from.
 The default for a dynamic writer is to obtain the schema from the incoming dataset, but that can be changed.

-In some workspaces it's possible to define multiple schemas, so another key requirement is to be able to match the schema with the features to which it applies.
+In some workspaces, it's possible to define multiple schemas, so another key requirement is to be able to match each schema to the features it applies to.

 Step-by-step Instructions